VREDDY009/ameerpet/README.md

 this is ameerpet

-azure calass
-this is morning 8 am class guys
+this is morning 8 am azure calassclass guys